cyberbotics/webots/projects/robots/robotis/darwin-op/protos/docs/robotisop2.md

 #### RobotisOp2Hinge2 Variant

 A variant of this [PROTO](https://cyberbotics.com/doc/reference/proto) where the joints of the ankles, hips and neck have been modeled using [Hinge2Joint](https://cyberbotics.com/doc/reference/hinge2joint) instead of [HingeJoint](https://cyberbotics.com/doc/reference/hingejoint) nodes is also available.
+You can see it [here](https://webots.cloud/run?url=https://github.com/cyberbotics/webots/blob/released/projects/robots/robotis/darwin-op/protos/RobotisOp2Hinge2.proto).

 This variant is more computationally efficient while still modeling the robot with great accuracy.